weronikagulij/ar-macau-game/README.md

 npm start
 ```

-And run the same commands on the device you want to run application.
+And run the same commands in the client folder on the device you want to run application.
 Application should start on localhost:8080.
 To see the deck you must direct the camera to the following image

 ![alt text](https://i.imgur.com/aieLXEn.png)